-By increasing the strength and stamina of your respiratory system, your breathing becomes more efficient, requiring less energy, which leaves more energy for the motor muscles and whatever task or activity you’re involved in.
-Therefore, you can take slower, deeper breaths, getting more oxygen out of each breath; you don’t have to work as hard to get it, because you don’t have to breathe as many times to get the same amount of oxygen.
+Inspiratory muscle training (IMT) is designed to strengthen the muscles used for breathing.
+By increasing the strength and stamina of your respiratory system, breathing becomes more efficient, requiring less energy, which leaves more energy for the motor muscles and whatever task or activity you are involved in.
+Therefore, you can take slower, deeper breaths, getting more oxygen out of each breath; you do not need to work as hard, because you do not have to breathe as many times to get the same amount of oxygen.
 Improved way of breathing leads to efficient gas exchange in the lungs and use of breathing muscles.
-It also increases the blood’s oxygen-carrying capacity and cleans the blood making it more fluid.
+IMT also increases the blood’s oxygen-carrying capacity and cleans the blood making it more fluid.

 These aspects have a great effect on the oxygen transportation from the lungs to the muscles.
 That results in better oxygenation thus increased oxygen intake and ability to perform better and for a longer time with a bigger effort.
 Studies show that regular inspiratory muscle training increases endurance during cardiovascular exercise or sports activities such as running and cycling.
 It is aimed at people who suffer from lung diseases such as asthma, bronchitis, emphysema, and COPD.
 However, it is also increasingly integrated as a part of high-performance sports, due to its significant effect and scientific proof.

 Sign up to stay tuned about our latest news and offers!